psuomega/AxisFinder/README.md

 # AxisFinder
 Python scripts to open web interface of Axis Camera

-Axis Communications does not release a MacOS version of AXIS IP Utility, so I built this quick python script to save myself a few key strokes when I have to interface with a new camera.
+Axis Communications does not release a MacOS version of AXIS IP Utility, so I built this quick python script to save myself a few key strokes when I have to interface with a new camera, instead of using ```arp -a``` and parsing output to find what I want.
 You can find the Official Axis IP Utility on the Axis site here: https://www.axis.com/support/tools/axis-ip-utility#download-block

 How to use: